dragonfly-science/dragonfly-website/content/work/nms-case-study/content.md

 ---
 title: Automating analysis of national consents data
-short-title: Consents
+short-title: Resource consents
-banner-image:
+banner-image: /work/nms-case-study/roseneath.png
-quote: Our project involved understanding the RMA, which is a hefty and dynamic piece of legislation.
-Dragonfly’s interest in and ability to come to grips with the act and how it is applied was really key to the success of the project.
-How Dragonfly set up the framework so we could populate it sensibly were some of the most elegant parts of the code base.
-I really valued Dragonfly’s exquisite communication skills – they are also excellent listeners.
+quote: I really valued Dragonfly’s exquisite communication skills – they are also excellent listeners.
 I found them to be passionate, talented and good company.
-Dragonfly were flexible and adaptable despite changes in scope as the nature of the business problem evolved.
-They were unflappable.
-quote-attribution: Dr Ignatius Menzies, Data Science Lead, Environmental Reporting, Ministry for the Environment – Manatū Mō Te Taiao
+quote-attribution: Dr Ignatius Menzies, Manatū Mō Te Taiao
-logo: /work/webrear-case-study/mfe-logo.png
+logo: /work/nms-case-study/mfe-logo.png
-summary: We worked with the Ministry for the Environment to develop systems for processing nationakl consents data
+summary: We worked with the Ministry for the Environment to develop systems for processing national resource consents data
-tags: systems
+tags: capability
 ---
-We worked with the Ministry for the Environment (MfE) to automate the input, collation and verification of data into the National Monitoring System (NMS).
-The NMS contains detailed information about the 40,000 resource consent applications made to New Zealand’s 78 district and regional councils each year.
+We worked with the Ministry for the Environment (MfE) to automate the input, collation and verification of data on resource consent applications.
+Each year, detailed data are collated by the 40,000 or so resource consent applications made to New Zealand’s district and regional councils.
+This information is critical for understanding how the  resource management  act is functioning in New Zealand.

 <!--more-->